Skip to main content

 Fed is best!
 Don't be shy about giving them high quality chicken nuggets for lunch.

 There is nothing wrong with chicken nuggets or fish sticks.
-Both taste great at room temperature, they pair well with crunchy lunch box veggies, and kids love them.
+Both taste good at room temperature, they pair well with crunchy lunch box veggies, and kids love them.
 As we learned when our kids were infants: “fed is best” and that’s a philosophy to stand by if you have picky eaters.

 While we do love a good Pinterest feed, filled with sophisticated and photogenic school lunch ideas, if you are crunched for time and inspiration (or if you have a kid who eats like a typical kid), these fried (or air fried) favorites are sure to be devoured and may grant you legend status at the lunch table.